Leo-GG/CodeClinicCABCH/_posts/2019-05-09-Third Session 9th of May.md

 published: true
 title: "Third Session 9th of May"
 ---
-Second session of the Code Clinic.
+Third session of the Code Clinic.

 Today we developed a small program to control a stepper motor for a peristaltic pump for [Cinzia](https://www.iit.it/people/cinzia-sgambato) with Arduino.